XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/2-first-flow.md

-# Your First Agent
+# Your First Agent Flow

 AI agent could have a multiple workflows.
 However in this example, we will create a simple agent with a single workflow.
-If you like to learn more about multiple workflows, please refer to the [Multiple Flow Agents](../4-encyclopedia/multi-flow-agents.md) section.

-## Creating an Agent
+## Creating an Agent Flow

 To create a new agent workflow, create a class that inherits from `XiansAi.Flow.FlowBase`.

-!!! note "Tip"
-    This example demonstrates a simple agent.
-In later sections, we'll explore more complex agents using `Agents` and `Knowledge`.

 `SimpleAgentFlow.cs >`